Nettking/digital_shadow/README.md

 # digital_shadow
 A virtual representation (simple digital shadow) of Øystein's room.
-The primary purpose of this digital shadow is to simulate and temperature change over time.
+The primary purpose of this digital shadow is to simulate temperature change over time.
 This program relies on feedback from the Openhabian system which we have set up in a seperate repo.

 ## Installation
 This section outlines the installation process for the program.
 We recommend using the Windows Subsystem for Linux (WSL) on a Windows operating system to set up the required environment.
 The program relies on Tkinter for its graphical user interface (GUI).
 Follow these steps to install all necessary packages: